External Fixation Hand & Wrist Surgery

 It is important to take care of your fixator and the pin sites to help prevent an infection from developing.
 In addition to other complications, an infection may require removal of the device, which can interfere with proper healing.

 Depending on the type of external device you have and the severity of your injury, your hand and wrist surgeon may recommend different cleaning techniques or cleansing solutions.
-Always wash your hands thoroughly before you clean your pin sites or the device.
-Be gentle and meticulous, and make sure to dry everything carefully.
-You should follow this cleaning process routinely even if you are taking prescribed antibiotics to prevent infection.
+Always wash your hands thoroughly before you clean your skin and the device.
+Be gentle and meticulous, making sure everything is dried carefully.
+You should repeat this cleaning process at regular intervals even if you are taking prescribed antibiotics to prevent infection.

-Gather all the supplies you will need — Your pin sites and the device need to be cleaned twice a day, so it makes sense to get all of the supplies you will need and store them in a location that is handy and dry.
+Gather all the supplies you will need — Your pin sites and the device need to be cleaned twice daily, so it makes sense to get all of the supplies you will need and store them in a location that is dry and easily accessible.
 You will need:

 - Disposable cups